remzmike/remzmike.github.io/mk-resume.md

 **July 4, 2001 – July 4, 2005**
 Self Employed at Efflare Systems, Saint Paul, Minnesota

-* Created and maintained all software products
+* Completely created and maintained all software products
 * Technologies used: Java, C#, Delphi, C, Javascript and Lua
 * Created and maintained all product documentation for end users
     * Wrote sample documentation code